 In the 2016 United States presidential election, California had the third highest percentage of Democratic votes behind the District of Columbia and Hawaii.

-From 2011 to 2017, California experienced a persistent drought, the worst in its recorded history.
+By 2017, California's drought, which began in 2011, was considered the worst in its recorded history.

-In 2017, a state legislative document stated that the origin and meaning of the word 'California' is uncertain, and that the name was added to a map by 1541 by a Spanish navigator.
+In 2017, a state legislative document acknowledged that numerous theories exist regarding the origin and meaning of the name 'California,' but the only certainty is that a Spanish navigator added the name to a map by 1541.

-In 2017, the minimum state sales tax rate in California reverted to 7.25% after Proposition 55 did not extend the increase enacted by Proposition 30.
+In 2017, the minimum state sales tax rate reverted to 7.25% after the sales tax increase enacted by Proposition 30 was not extended by Proposition 55.

 In 2018, California experienced its deadliest and most destructive wildfire season.

-In 2018, Los Angeles International Airport (LAX) was the 4th busiest airport in the world, and San Francisco International Airport (SFO) was the 25th busiest.
+In 2018, Los Angeles International Airport (LAX) was the 4th busiest airport in the world, and San Francisco International Airport (SFO) was the 25th busiest airport in the world.

-On January 26, 2020, one of the first confirmed cases of COVID-19 in the United States occurred in California.
+On January 26, 2020, one of the first confirmed COVID-19 cases in the United States was identified in California.

 On March 4, 2020, a state of emergency was declared in California due to COVID-19.

-On March 19, 2020, a mandatory statewide stay-at-home order was issued in California.
+On March 19, 2020, a mandatory statewide stay-at-home order was issued in California to combat the spread of COVID-19.

-In 2020, California began to experience population declines continuing every year, attributable mostly to moves out of state but also due to declining birth rates, COVID-19 pandemic deaths, and less internal migration from other states to California.
+In July 2020, California began to experience population declines that continued every year, due to moves out of state, declining birth rates, COVID-19 pandemic deaths, and less internal migration.

-In November 2020, California voters rejected affirmative action.
+In November 2020, California voters rejected affirmative action, marking the most recent instance of such a rejection in the state.

 In the 2020 United States presidential election, California had the 6th highest percentage of Democratic votes behind the District of Columbia, Vermont, Massachusetts, Maryland, and Hawaii.

-In January 2021, the mandatory statewide stay-at-home order that had been issued in California was ended.
+In January 2021, the mandatory statewide stay-at-home order in California, which was issued on March 19, 2020, was ended.

 According to the 2021 American Community Survey, 56.08% of California residents age 5 and older spoke only English at home, while 43.92% spoke another language at home.

-According to the U.S. Census Bureau, between 2021 and 2022, 818,000 California residents moved out of state with emigrants listing high cost of living, high taxes, and a difficult business environment as the motivation.
+Between 2021 and 2022, 818,000 California residents moved out of state, citing the high cost of living, housing shortage, rise of remote work, high taxes, and a difficult business environment.

 By the end of 2021, 30,610,058 people in California held a California Department of Motor Vehicles-issued driver's licenses or state identification card, and there were 36,229,205 registered vehicles.